chkatsaros/jokey-discord-bot/README.md

 <h3 align="center">jokey-discord-bot</h3>

   <p align="center">
-    :robot: Jokey is a joke bot to integrate to your discord servers :robot:
+    :robot: <strong>Jokey</strong> is a joke bot to integrate to your discord servers :robot:
     <br />
     <a href="https://github.com/chkatsaros/jokey-discord-bot"><strong>Explore the docs »</strong></a>
     <br />